How to Pause Student Loan Payments during the Coronavirus Outbreak

 Federal Student Loans

-President Trump also recently announced that interest on federal student loans with temporarily pause.
+President Trump also recently announced that interest on federal student loans will be suspended.
 But that does not mean that payments stop.
 There are also talks of potentially pausing federal student loan payments altogether for a short-period to help those struggling but this hasn’t been confirmed.

 If you have federal student loans, and you’ve lost your job, you can apply for an unemployment deferment.
 If your income has been impacted or you’ve incurred unexpected expenses, you could apply for an economic hardship deferment.